 The Plan provides a blueprint for recovery of functionality throughout the Los Angeles River Watershed.
 To date, 13 projects identified as part of the Plan have been completed, including the enhancements to three spreading grounds, the Woodman Avenue Median Retrofit, and the Water LA pilot.
 5 more projects in the Plan are slated to be completed by 2020, 4 are ongoing works in progress, and 5 more have been funded.

-For more information about the history and culture of this important wash, read the History and Culture chapter of the Tujunga/ Pacoima Watershed Management Plan, and understand why this restoration is key to understanding our past and embracing our future.
+For more information about the history and culture of this important wash, read the History and Culture chapter of the Tujunga/ Pacoima Watershed Management Plan, from the full State of the Tujunga Report linked below, on why this restoration is key to understanding our past and embracing our future.